aahilsanto/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**

-The half adder and half subtractor circuits were successfully designed, and their truth tables were verified in Quartus using Verilog programming.
+Thus the half adder and half subtractor circuits were successfully designed, and their truth tables were verified in Quartus using Verilog programming.